OBJECTIVES OF THE POLICY

 All processing of personal data must be done in accordance with the following data protection principles of the Regulation, and the company’s policies and procedures are designed to ensure compliance with them.
 Personal data must be processed lawfully, fairly and transparently.

-GDPR introduces the requirement for transparency whereby the controller has transparent and easily accessible policies relating to the processing of personal data and the exercise of individuals’ “rights and freedoms”.
+UK GDPR introduces the requirement for transparency whereby the controller has transparent and easily accessible policies relating to the processing of personal data and the exercise of individuals’ “rights and freedoms”.

 Information must be communicated to the data subject using clear and plain language.
 The specific information that must be provided to the data subject must as a minimum include: